-This less common concentrate nonetheless appears in some shops, sold in forms like bubble hash, solventless wax and ice wax.
-Cold water and ice is used to make the trichome heads brittle so they easily separate from the plant, then filtered repeatedly until the desired consistency is achieved.
+This less common concentrate nonetheless appears in some shops, sold in forms like bubble hash, solventless wax, and ice wax.
+Cold water and ice are used to make the trichome heads brittle so they easily separate from the plant, then filtered repeatedly until the desired consistency is achieved.
 Water hash often has a granular consistency, but newer, higher quality processes can result in a taffy or shatter-like appearance.

 Butane Hash Oil (BHO)

-Probably the most common concentrate available today, BHO, oil, or honey is made using butane as a solvent to transform raw plant material into a honey colored oil concentrate.
+Probably the most common concentrate available today, BHO, oil, or honey is made using butane as a solvent to transform raw plant material into a honey-colored oil concentrate.
 Heat is applied during the process to remove as much of the butane as possible, but many fear that the residual butane may have unknown long-term effects on dabbers.

-There are several products made from further refining BHO, wax is the first step in refinement.
+There are several products made from further refining BHO, the wax is the first step in refinement.
 It’s sticky and not well-formed, so you’ll need a tool to handle and dab it.

 The next step in BHO refinement creates budder.
-This soft, buttery textured paste won’t crumble under pressure when pressure is applied, making it a dabber favorite.
+This soft, buttery-textured paste won’t crumble under pressure when pressure is applied, making it a dabber favorite.
 It’s also known as “super melt” for its ability to burn clean.